xccyue/MutualDistance/README.md

 xxx is the path on your systerm.

+### Re-training of ContAware and STAG
+Please adpot our optimizer to the second stage (Motion Prediction) of ContAware and STAG.

 The code will be released soon.
 ## 📝 TODO List
 - [ ] Data preparation.